 If headaches begin after age 50, doctors usually assume they result from another disorder until proved otherwise.
 Many disorders that cause headaches, such as giant cell arteritis, brain tumors, and subdural hematomas (which may result from falls), are more common among older people.

 Treatment of headaches may be limited in older people.
-Older people are more likely to have disorders that prevent them from taking some of the drugs used to treat migraines and cluster headaches (triptans and dihydroergotamine—see table Some Drugs Used to Treat Migraines Some Drugs Used to Treat Migraines ).
+Older people are more likely to have disorders that prevent them from taking some of the medications used to treat migraines and cluster headaches (triptans and dihydroergotamine—see table Some Medications Used to Treat Migraines Some Drugs Used to Treat Migraines ).
 These disorders include angina, coronary artery disease, and uncontrolled high blood pressure.

-If older people need to take drugs to treat headaches that can make them feel drowsy, they must be monitored closely.
+If older people need to take medications to treat headaches that can make them feel drowsy, they must be monitored closely.

 Most headaches do not have a serious cause, particularly if the headaches began at a young age, if they have not changed over time, and if results of the examination are normal.